 We need to go a visit the other end of the lane to see where it came out into Dummer…

-On Google Maps, through a field now farmed, there looks like maybe faint markings where the original lane travelled.
+On Google Maps, through a field now farmed, there looks like the faint markings where the original lane travelled.
 It’s been less than 50 years since a road was here!

 Above You can see the lane snaking from North Waltham in the distance.
-The junction by the guest house is in the dip, and the motorway is obscured from view.
+The junction by the guest house is in the dip, and the motorway is obscured from view, (but I’ve shown its route).
 I think where I’m standing would have been on it’s course.